An Employee's Guide to Health Benefits Under COBRA

 COBRA Election Notice - When the plan receives a notice of a qualifying event, the plan must give the qualified beneficiaries an election notice, which describes their rights to continuation coverage and how to make an election.
 The notice must be provided to the qualified beneficiaries within 14 days after the plan administrator receives the notice of a qualifying event.
 The election notice should contain all of the information you will need to understand continuation coverage and make an informed decision whether or not to elect continuation coverage.
 It should also give you the name of the plan's COBRA administrator and tell you how to get more information.

 COBRA Notice of Early Termination of Continuation Coverage - Continuation coverage must generally be made available for a maximum period (18, 29, or 36 months).
 The group health plan may terminate continuation coverage earlier, however, for any number of specific reasons.
 (See Duration of Continuation Coverage below.)
 When a group health plan decides to terminate continuation coverage early for any of these reasons, the plan must give the qualified beneficiary a notice of early termination.
-The notice must be given as soon as practicable after the decision is made, and it must describe the date coverage will terminate, the reason for termination, and any rights the qualified beneficiary may have under the plan or applicable law to elect alternative group or individual coverage, such as a right to convert to an individual policy.
+The notice must be given as soon as practicable after the decision is made, and it must describe the date coverage will terminate, the reason for termination, and any rights the qualified beneficiary may have under the plan or applicable law to elect alternative group or individual coverage.

 Special Rules for Multiemployer Plans - Multiemployer plans are allowed to adopt some special rules for COBRA notices.
 First, a multiemployer plan may adopt its own uniform time limits for the qualifying event notice or the election notice.
 A multiemployer plan also may choose not to require employers to provide qualifying event notices, and instead to have the plan administrator determine when a qualifying event has occurred.
 Any special multiemployer plan rules must be set out in the plan's documents (and SPD).